 Duplicate an existing template You can duplicate an existing template by opening the action menu from the ( ⋮ ) button and clicking the 'Duplicate' option.
 It is typically simpler to duplicate an existing template as you are not starting from scratch.

 Whichever way you add a new template, the following steps must be completed before the email template can be used.

-Email template name (required) This is how the email template is identified in all front end UI.
+Template name (required) This is how the email template is identified in all front end UI.

 Description (required) Brief description of how this email template is used.
 It's not unusual for an app to have many similar emails so be as specific as possible with your descriptions.
 You will thank yourself later!

-Mail merge terms (optional) This is a list of texts that represent the mail merge terms being used for that specific email template.
+Template mail merge terms (optional) This is a list of texts that represent the mail merge terms being used for that specific email template.
 Only the mail merge terms actually included in the subject, body, or signature of the email will be used but this is a great way to keep track of which terms you are using as a quick reference when you are setting up or updating the template workflow.

-Subject text (required) Create the subject line for your email.
+Subject (required) Create the subject line for your email.
 Can be dynamic by using mail merge terms as well.

-Body text (required) Use mail merge terms and create a fully customized email by using HTML formatting in the body of your email.
+Body (required) Use mail merge terms and create a fully customized email by using HTML formatting in the body of your email.
 Check out the Sample email content template for a quick view on how to use HTML tags in your email.